EGI-Federation/documentation/content/en/users/tutorials/data-transfer-grid-storage/_index.md

 Once selected, you can see all the resources associated with the specific VO.
-In particular in this case you are interested in the information on the status, capacity, type of storage, etc. Following is a screenshot of the visualisation of the list of storage available to "dteam".
+In particular in this case you are interested in the information on the status, capacity, type of storage, etc. Following is a screenshot of the visualisation of the list of storage available to _dteam_.

 ![VAPOR storage page](VAPOR-storage.png)

 ### Starting a transfer

-Once you have identified the surce and destination storage needed for the transfer you can proceed with the transfer between the two endpoints.
-To do that you can use a command of this type:
+Once you have identified the source and destination storage needed for the transfer you can proceed with the transfer between the two endpoints.
+To do that you can use a command of this type, returning the job ID corresponding to the transfer that you started:

 ```shell
 $ fts-transfer-submit -s https://fts3-public.cern.ch:8446/ \